cswebdev/cswebdev/README.md

   <br>
   I am an enthusiast of art history, literature, and music.
 I would like to write and publish a novel one day.
   <br>
-  Im a nerd who's an enthusiast of Marvel movies and comics.
+  Other fun facts:
   <br>
-  Fun fact: My favorite foods are tacos.
+  My favorite food has to be tacos.
 My favorite animal is a raccoon.
-Also, I like to play DnD!
+Also, I like to play DnD and Magic the Gathering!
 My favorite classes to play are are paladins and fighters.
 </p>
 <hr>
 <h3>My Skills:</h3>